 Ibis Ambassador Seoul Insadong

 Part of French Accor Group.
 With the Planet 21 programme, Accor has set ambitious goals for 2020, based on four strategic priorities: Working closely with employees, getting guests involved, innovating with partners and taking action in local communities.
 At the Ibis Ambassador Seoul they provide (among other things) eco-friendly bath items and use environmentally friendly, eco-certified cleaning products.
 The hotel has a nice terrace with a view across Seoul’s oldest neighborhood, Ikseon-dong.

-Eco-friendly tours and urban adventures in Seoul
+Eco-friendly tours and urban adventures

 The number one attraction for Seoul tourists and citizens alike.
 A perfect way to escape the city’s hustle and bustle is to have a walk in one of the parks.
 One of them is a UNESCO World Heritage site – Changdeokgung Palace.
 Turn back time enjoying palaces and traditional architecture blended with blooming gardens and locals wearing traditional clothes.